Suicide in Kazakhstan

-Suicide in Kazakhstan is a common cause of unnatural death in the country and a long term social issue.
-According to the 2011 report of World Health Organization, of all the people reported dead due to suicide worldwide every year, 3.23% belong to Kazakhstan.
+Suicide in Kazakhstan is a very common cause of unnatural death in the country and a long term social issue.
+According to the 2020 report of World Health Organization, suicides account for 2.76% of total deaths in Kazakhstan.
 Suicide of teenaged and young aged people is a big issue in the country.
 In the age group of 15-49 year olds, suicide makes up for 12.2% of all deaths in Kazakhstan.

 Statistics

 The country has highest number of recorded suicides among girls aged 15 to 19, and for boys, it is the second highest after Russia.
 A UNICEF report of 2009 shows, between 1999 and 2008 the number of suicides among young people of the country increased by 23%.

 According to Raisa Sher, head of the country's education ministry's child protection committee, there are several factors behind such high rates of suicide among people of a young age, such as: